ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Key Concepts {#key-concepts}

+_Ticket 108_

-DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.
+DMARC policies are published by the Domain Owner or PSO, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

 _Tickets 52 and 75_